A Namibia Safari

 How Much Does a Namibia Safari Cost?

-The costings table here gives an instant overview of how much the average Namibia safari will cost, depending on your travel style.
+The costings table here gives an overview of how much the average Namibia safari will cost, depending on your travel style.
 Despite the general sense of wilderness and the huge distances involved, the great thing about Namibia is the reliable infrastructure.
 This means it’s a very affordable safari destination, and one where it’s perfectly possible to go it all alone with a tent and a hire car.
 If you’re aiming for the luxury stars then Namibia has some of Africa’s finest safari camps.
-Coming in the low season will save money on these.
+Traveling in the low season will save money on costs.

 Comfort Level Private